Trees Growing Together

 Our paper ketubahs (papercut ketubahs included) are printed on cold press, acid free art paper, the standard in artistic reproductions.
 This paper is slightly textured and can be ordered with or without name printing.

 Canvas ketubahs have a glossy look with texture and shine.
 The canvas can be framed behind glass or can be stretched by a framer.
 Our canvas ketubahs require name printing.

 We offer the canvas stretching feature in house as well.
-When ordered this way, the ketubah is stretched by hand on a specially built frame in a style known as gallery wrap and comes ready to hang complete with a
+When ordered this way, the ketubah is stretched by hand on a specially built frame in a style known as gallery wrap and comes ready to hang complete with a wire at the back.

 Our giclée print ketubah collection offers the largest selection of limited-edition ketubahs available anywhere, so you can find a ketubah that will suit you, your wedding and your traditions.
 We work with couples and officiants from every Jewish denomination, and can incorporate the appropriate text to suit your wedding.